rodmcnew/RcmUser/README.md

 - state
  - State is used to provide a tag for the users state.
  - There is only one state provided ('disabled'), any other state my be created and utilized as needed.
+- email
+ - An email address
+ - Validations may be set in the config
+ - By default this is not required to be unique
+- name
+ - Validations may be set in the config
+ - A display name
 - properties
  - An aggregation of arbitrary properties
  - These can be injected into the User object by using event listeners for the User data events or the property events.